Panasonic sells Tesla stake for $3.6 billion

 TOKYO (Reuters) - Panasonic Corp sold its stake in electric car maker Tesla Inc for about 400 billion yen ($3.61 billion) in the year ended March, a spokesperson for the Japanese company said on Friday.

-The sale comes as the bicycles-to-hair dryers conglomerate is seeking to reduce its dependence on Tesla and raise cash for investments.
+The sale comes as the bicycles-to-hair dryers conglomerate is seeking to reduce its dependence on Tesla and raise cash for growth investment.

-Panasonic’s battery business is dominated by Elon Musk’s Tesla, but the two firms have had a tense relationship at times with executives trading barbs publicly.
+Panasonic’s battery business is dominated by Elon Musk’s Tesla, but the two firms have had a tense relationship at times.

 Panasonic bought 1.4 million Tesla shares at $21.15 each in 2010 for about $30 million.
 That stake was worth $730 million at the end of March 2020.
 The shares have gained almost seven fold since then and closed up 3.5% at $679.82 apiece on Thursday.